-You know that mental resistance you get when you’re trying to complete a task, but your mind refuses to cooperate?
-You’re tempted to do mundane tasks instead that don’t require much brain power.
+You know that mental resistance you get when you’re trying to finish a task but your mind won’t cooperate?
+You’d rather do mundane tasks you can complete on auto pilot.
 Procrastination can be hard to tame.
-I know I’d rather be in that amazing state where things just seem to flow.
-Fortunately, there’s a work around for that infamous time-stealer we call procrastination.
-What if I told you there was a simple, yet powerful strategy that works to increase productivity, while managing distractions?
+Fortunately, there’s a work around for that infamous time-stealer.
+What if I told you there was a simple, yet powerful strategy that works to help you allocate your time, while managing distractions?
 Well, there is so listen up.
 Learn how to increase productivity with the Pomodoro Technique work?
+Let’s find out…

 The Pomodoro Technique is a time-management tool that uses a timer to break down periods of work into intervals of 25 minutes.
 Each of the 25-minute intervals, or pomodoros, are separated by short breaks.
 Interestingly, the Italian word “pomodoro,” is the name for a tomato-shaped kitchen timer that was used by its founder Francesco Cirillo.
 There are many websites and apps that provide instruction and tools for this widely popular technique.

 How To Use The Pomodoro Technique To Get More Done In Less Time

 There are specific strategies you can use in your everyday life to accomplish more in less time.
-Let’s explore these techniques in detail:
+Let’s explore these techniques: